Vaishnavi-Desai-0204/WALKEE/README.md

-Unfortunately, this is not the entire code for the Walkee app.
-I lost most of the work that I did last minute for the ACM Hackathon Spring 2022 at UNR.
-But here's a brief on the app and what the demo did.

-Walkee is an ios app built using Swift in Xcode.
-It is a productivity app that calculated daily steps and returns a virtual reward.
+Walkee is a productivity app built for iOS using Swift in Xcode.
+The app calculates daily steps and rewards users with virtual trees that they can add to their virtual forest when they reach a certain step count.
+The steps are tracked using the HealthKit feature and can be viewed in the home view.
-The steps are calculated using the Healthkit which can be seen in the Home View.
-The user is initially asked for permission to use data from the Healthkit to access the daily step count.

-There is an Onboarding view that welcomes the user to the app and gives details about it.

-When a particular number of steps are counted the user is rewarded with virtual trees which they can add to their virtual forest.
+Upon opening the app, users are greeted with an onboarding view that provides a brief introduction to the app and its features.
+To use the app, users must grant permission to access their HealthKit data.

-The virtual forest is implemented using the SceneKit feature.
-The trees are added to the user's inventory when they earn them.
-The trees can be dragged and dropped into the different cells in the forest.
+When a user earns a virtual tree, it is added to their inventory and can be dragged and dropped into different cells in their virtual forest.
+The virtual forest is implemented using the SceneKit feature, which allows users to view and interact with their trees in a three-dimensional environment.

-This forest can be shared with your friends using iCloud it.
-Statistics about daily and weekly steps are also calculated and displayed in the Statistics View.
+Users can share their virtual forest with friends through iCloud, and statistics about daily and weekly steps are displayed in the statistics view.

-Inspired by Sweatcoin and Forest apps.
+Walkee was created as a submission for the ACM Hackathon Spring 2022 at UNR, and the project won first prize in the mobile app category.
+The app was inspired by popular productivity and wellness apps such as Sweatcoin and Forest.